 The Real Estate industry has undergone a sea change in India.
 A massive transformation from single-unit houses to vertical condominiums has taken place in the 1990s onwards until the booming market from 2000 to 2008.
 One has seen and experienced first-hand the wild buoyancy of the market, where nuclear families were fast emerging from within the vast Indian middle-class socio-economic segments.

 The role of strategy and marketing in real estate has been historically and universally prevalent in the form of press advertisements and printed materials.
-Colorful brochures and direct mailers were the old order of the day.
+Colourful brochures and direct mailers were the old order of the day.
 Developers largely depended on the actual site visits by potential customers/end users.
-This was also the time where the ‘Sample Flat’ was the most important factor in the sales process.
-Also, the importance of the ‘brokers’ in the process was critical.
-The brokers had built up a large database of clientele, who were the real ‘speculators’.
-This group of investors was able to make unprecedented amounts of money by buying and selling bits of paper – “the perchi”.
-The situation was unreal … even surreal!
-I can distinctly remember people with cheques in their hands, literally lining up outside my chambers.

 Two types of brochures were made: the thick expensive ‘Coffee Table’ kind and one which was thinner and less expensive – this was the type which was freely handed out.
 There was a blank box at the back of these thin brochures where the brokers could incorporate their company’s name and contact details.

 Apart from the printed materials, the ‘scale model’ was an important ingredient in the marketing mix.
 Here, the architectural exterior and the interior graphic renderings were paramount.
 There used to be great bonhomie and a spirit of co-creation between the chief architects and the marketing team of the developer companies.

-Great friendships were forged with Indian firms like Hafeez Contractor, DikshuKukreja, Rajeev Khanna and International companies like HOK, HO & Partners, Benoy, Arcop, and Belt Collins.
+Great friendships were forged with Indian firms like Hafeez Contractor, DikshuKukreja, and Rajeev Khanna and International companies like HOK, HO & Partners, Benoy, Arcop, and Belt Collins.
 The learning for the real estate industry was tremendous.
 Many of our skills developed during this period.
 But, before we step into the real estate world of 2004-2008, I would like to revisit the 1980s in South East Asia.

 I was working with Ogilvy & Mather, one of the leading advertising agency groups in the world, under the legendary Sir David Ogilvy.
-He sent me from London to Singapore in 1979 where I met one of the most dynamic men I have ever had the privilege to meet, Mr. Robert Kouk.
+He sent me from London to Singapore in 1979 where I met one of the most dynamic men I have ever had the privilege to meet, Mr Robert Kouk.
 A far-sighted entrepreneur who began developing luxury real estate in Kuala Lumpur and Hong Kong.

 The ‘Shangri-La’ group of hotels was also developed by Robert Kouk and his son Ian Kouk.
 The most successful strategy for marketing those luxury properties was to hold extensive ‘Road Shows’.
-We prepared very attractive presentations and visited urban centers throughout South East Asia.
+We prepared very attractive presentations and visited urban centres throughout South East Asia.

 This is the time one saw a surge of mini-townships.
-For example, we developed a formula and strategy of building similar sizes, pricing, designs and lifestyle features like clubs and security systems, etc…Perhaps the rise of professional facility management and operations really took shape during this period.
+For example, we developed a formula and strategy for building similar sizes, pricing, designs and lifestyle features like clubs and security systems, etc…Perhaps the rise of professional facility management and operations took shape during this period.
 Notable examples are the advent of “OMAXE CITIES and ‘ANNALS GOLF CITY’.

 The role of marketing at that period was to portray the type of life a modern nuclear family can enjoy.
 Importantly Tier-II and even Tier-III dwellers could now begin to experience.
 The strategy was to demonstrate to the buyers that the benefits of a large urban metropolis are being made available to them.
 Here cities like Lucknow, Indore, Jaipur, etc.. started marketing this ‘modern branded’ lifestyle.
-The investment opportunity was also marketed to NRI’s in the Middle East, UK, Canada, and the USA.
+The investment opportunity was also marketed to NRI in the Middle East, the UK, Canada, and the USA.
 Exhibitions in different parts of the world were the order of the day.

 The current marketing strategies are based on creating brands rather than just offering brick–n-mortar buildings.
 Professional marketing people and well-researched campaigns emerged.
 Some of the top advertising agencies had started to get hired for all this work.

 But we should start at the very beginning of the journey.
 The conception of the project.
 This is where market research agencies play a very important role.
-Developers may calculate the cost of land, construction, staff and admin/operations plus marketing(at 1.5-2% of total sales) to arrive at the basic price per sq ft, plus the profit margins.
+Developers may calculate the cost of land, construction, staff, and admin/operations plus marketing(at 1.5-2% of total sales) to arrive at the basic price per sq ft, plus the profit margins.

 These projects were successful in achieving high prices and robust sales.
 The themes were developed by the marketing teams after very careful planning and research.
-Of course, there were many developers who just followed the trend.
+Of course, many developers just followed the trend.
 Too many ‘Golf Views’ too many ‘Italian Villas’ too many ‘Rodeo drives’.
 The themes lost meaning.